You have two or more Raspberry Pi at home?

 exit

-Repeat these steps for each node you want to add in the cluster
+Repeat these steps for each node you want to add to the cluster.

-The last step is to allow the master to connect to each node via SSH without password
+The last step is to let the master to connect to each node via SSH without password.

-To do this, you need to create an SSH key on the master, transfer them to all nodes to allow it
+To allow this, you need to create an SSH key on the master, and then transfer that key to all nodes.

 - On the master, create the SSH key with: